Battle of Berezina: Background

 Napoleon had fought his way out of Russia in the battles of Maloyaroslavets, Vyazma and Krasnoi.
-His plan was to cross the Berezina River at Borisov (in Belarusian Governorate General) in order to join up with his Austrian ally, Field Marshall Schwarzenberg at Minsk.
+His plan was to cross the Berezina River at Borisov (in Belarusian Governorate General) in order to join up with his Austrian ally, Field Marshal Schwarzenberg at Minsk.
 As the central core of Napoleon's Grande Armée marched toward Borisov, however, Russian troops supported by Cossacks moved to block his battered force, reduced to 49,000 men under arms and 40,000 stragglers.

 On 21 November, the Russians attacked and captured the French garrison at Borisov including the bridge over the Berezina.
 A French advance force attempted to regain Borisov on 23 November, but the Russians destroyed the bridge and remained in control of the west bank.
 To the north, Russian field marshal Wittgenstein and an army of 30,000 tracked Napoleon as he moved west.
 From Minsk in the west, Russian admiral Chichagov (with Chaplits in the vanguard) and an army of 35,000 advanced toward Borisov.
 And pursuing Napoleon's army from the east was Russian General Miloradovich with a force of an additional 32,000 soldiers.

 On 23 November 1812, the Sacred Squadron (French: L'escadron sacré) was formed as an ad hoc cavalry unit which consisted – out of military necessity – entirely of officers to serve as Napoleon's bodyguard.

 Russian field marshal Kutuzov with another 39,000 men was in the vicinity, 64 kilometres to the east, but was not involved in the fighting.
 General Sir Robert Wilson, a British liaison officer traveling with Kutuzov, advocated for a direct confrontation with Napoleon and protested against the Russian strategy allowing Napoleon to withdraw with only peripheral attacks.
 Kutuzov replied that he was not at all sure that the total destruction of Emperor Napoleon and his army would be such a benefit to Russia, as Britain would then dominate Europe, and that would be intolerable.